 - Budget | Whispering Woods | Pro Moni’s Guesthouse |

 - Middle price | Admiralty B & B | Coral Sands on Muizenberg | Surferscorner Self Catering Apartments |

 - Luxury | Royal Apartments Muizenberg | St James Guest Houses |

 With excellent spots and consistent winds, Cape Town is known as one of the world’s best kitesurfing locations.
 Every year in February there a big kitesurfing event takes place at Bloubergstrand – Red Bull King of the Air.
 The south-easterly wind that blows almost constantly in summer blows parallel to the beach on the west coast of the peninsula, creating perfect conditions on most days in summer.

-Bloubergstrand/Big Bay is the best place in Cape Town for practising this thrilling sport.
+Bloubergstrand/Big Bay is the best place in Cape Town for kitesurfing.
 You can kitesurf here all year round, but the best time is November to March when the winds are strong and consistent.
 Kite lessons, 3h30min. from ZAR950/US$50 per day including gear.
 From our experience, I can tell you it’s more difficult than it looks.

 Places to stay in Big Bay/Bloubergstrand